ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![public ip address2](./images/5.%20public%20ip%20address2.png)

-It can also be retrieved by clicking on the Instance ID of the Running Instance as shown below:
+However, the public IP address can also be retrieved by clicking on the Instance ID of the Running Instance as shown below:

 ![public ip address1](./images/5.%20public%20ip%20address1.png)